-If a new student fails to provide documentation of the MMR and/or COVID-19 vaccines, the student can enroll in classes for one semester.
-During that semester, the student must obtain the required immunizations and follow all required health protocols..
+If a new student fails to provide documentation of the MMR vaccines, the student can enroll in classes for one semester.
+During that semester, the student must obtain the required immunizations.
 The College's Health Services Coordinator will assist the student in completing the required immunizations.
 The student's immunization record must be up-to-date by the start of the following semester; otherwise, the student will normally not be allowed to enroll for a second semester.